juanitodread/juanitodread.github.io/content/post/functional-data-structures.md

       case Nil => throw new java.util.NoSuchElementException
 ```

-`head` function is implemented as a member of our `FList` *companion object*.
-It receives the list and returns the first element of the list using *pattern matching* technique, if the list matches the case (the list has a `Node`), then the `head` is returned, otherwise it throws a `NoSuchElementException` if the given list is empty.
+The `head` function is implemented as a member of our `FList` *companion object*.
+It receives the list and returns the first element of the list using the *pattern matching* technique, if the list matches the case (the list has a `Node`), then the `head` is returned, otherwise it throws a `NoSuchElementException` if the given list is empty.

 Let's test it.